Lily Phillips: Preparation

 In October 2024, Phillips posted a video calling for participants in an event in which she would attempt to have sex with 101 men.
 She told the BBC's Newsnight that she had "done 37 guys a month before".
 For the video, Phillips recruited men by offering sex to any man who completed an application form and took an STI test, with 200 booked.
 One man gave Phillips a rose before taking part, which remained on the bed unwrapped for the remainder of the event.
 Filmed in an Airbnb in London, the challenge was carried out haphazardly, with Phillips and her nine employees overwhelmed, and Phillips did not eat lunch.
 Present throughout was Josh Pieters, a South African-born content creator who had previously gone viral for political pranks.
 On 5 November, she stated that she planned to become the first woman to have sex with 1,000 men in a day and that she intended to have sex with 300 men on 15 December.

 On 7 December, Pieters published to his YouTube channel I Slept with 100 Men in One Day, a 47-minute documentary of the project, and his first.
 In the documentary, Phillips stated that pornography was empowering on the grounds that men would sexualise her either way.
-100 Men featured a scene in which Phillips did not appear to know that HIV could be transmitted orally, a scene in which the cameraman retched after attempting to film a room full of used condoms, and ended with a tearful Phillips stating that she had disassociated thirty men in.
+100 Men featured a scene in which Phillips did not appear to know that HIV could be transmitted orally, a scene in which the cameraman retched after attempting to film a room full of used condoms, and ended with a tearful Phillips stating that she had dissociated thirty men in.
 The men who had sex with her were not named in the video, although some were interviewed; one flew in from Switzerland and had no regrets, while another expressed concern that his father would find out.
-The documentary depicts participants dropping out and her team inviting people to bring untested replacements.
+The documentary depicted participants dropping out and her team inviting people to bring untested replacements.